Nolte: Fake Media 'Whistleblower' Scandal Keeps Getting Dumber

 Welcome to another Russia Collusion Hoax flashback.

-These idiots have no imagination, no self-awareness, and they are so exhausted by their own bullshit, so demoralized by loss after loss after loss, they can’t even come up with some fresh ideas or a new way to scream THE WALLS ARE CLOSING IN ON THE ORANGE BAD MAN,
+These idiots have no imagination, no self-awareness, and they are so exhausted by their own bullshit, so demoralized by loss after loss after loss, they can’t even come up with some fresh ideas or a new way to scream THE WALLS ARE CLOSING IN ON THE ORANGE BAD MAN!

 Late last week, I wrote about just how stupid this whistleblower scandal is.
 Now I regret pulling the trigger prematurely, because now that we know more, I underestimated just how stupid this whole thing really is.